MehdiAliQoli/First-Project/README.md

 I am Mehdi Ali Qoli
 <hr>

 Hi!
-Thos is my first repository on git hub I am here to crack the tech world
+This is my first repository on git hub I am here to crack the tech world
 <hr>